-- CRM and Database systems provided by 3rd party providers, based in the UK and the EEA.
+CRM and Database systems are provided by 3rd party providers, based in the UK and the EEA.

 Will my personal data be transferred overseas?

-Shirley Parsons Ltd use a 3rd party provider, based outside of the EEA, in order to process certain personal data for the performance of contractual requirements (this includes contractor / temporary worker payments, credit control activities).
+Shirley Parsons Ltd uses a 3rd party provider, based outside of the EEA, in order to process certain personal data for the performance of contractual requirements (this includes contractor / temporary worker payments and credit control activities).
 This is governed by a Controller-Processor agreement and associated safeguards.